Gabriela Garcia Juarez

 More Admission Events

-Named one of the top international affairs programs by the Foreign Policy Association, the Studley Graduate Programs in International Affairs is distinctive in the New School tradition: critical, engaged, and truly global.
+Named among the top international affairs programs by the Foreign Policy Association, our Graduate Programs in International Affairs are distinctive in the New School tradition: critical, engaged, and truly global.

-Current students can make connections with more than 1,400 SGPIA alumni working around the world.
+Students can make connections with more than 1,400 International Affairs alumni working around the world.
+Our alumni work on urban development,

 Tuition and Fees